Exploring muonphilic dark matter with the $Z_2$-even mediator at muon colliders: Conclusion

 \section{Conclusion}

 In this work, we have performed a detailed and systematic study of the prospects for discovering muonphilic dark matter (DM) at a future 3 TeV muon collider, focusing on simplified models with a \(Z_2\)-even mediator.
-Motivated by the model's ability to explain the Galactic Center Excess (GCE) and observed relic density while evading multi-messenger, direct detection and collider constraints, we have explored its viable parameter space through three distinct search channels: visible on-shell mediator decays, invisible on-shell mediator decays, and mono-photon signatures with off-shell mediators.
+Motivated by the model's ability to explain the Galactic Center Excess (GCE) and observed relic density while evading multi-messenger, direct detection and collider constraints, we have explored its viable parameter space through four distinct search channels: visible on-shell mediator decays, invisible on-shell mediator decays, mono-photon signatures with off-shell mediators, and vector boson fusion production.

 Our analysis demonstrates that a muon collider possesses exceptional sensitivity to probe the non-resonant regions of these models.
 For visible on-shell decays, the projected exclusion limits on the fermionic DM model couplings \(g_D \cdot g_f\) can reach \( \mathcal{O}(10^{-5}) \), while for scalar and vector DM models, the limits on \(M_{D\phi}~(\text{TeV}) \cdot g_f\) can be as strong as \( \mathcal{O}(10^{-6} - 10^{-5}) \).
 The invisible on-shell decay channel, while slightly less sensitive due to a larger irreducible background and coupling parameter ratios shown in Table~\ref{tab:coupling_parameters}, still provides powerful constraints of \( \mathcal{O}(10^{-3} - 10^{-2}) \) and \( \mathcal{O}(10^{-4} - 10^{-2}) \) for the respective model classes.
 Furthermore, the mono-photon channel with off-shell mediators offers a complementary probe, especially in parameter regions where \(M < 2m_D\), with exclusion limits reaching \( \mathcal{O}(10^{-2} - 0.1) \) and \( \mathcal{O}(10^{-4} - 10^{-2}) \).
-We have also quantified the impact of a conservative $5\%$ systematic uncertainty, demonstrating that while it shifts the exclusion limits upward, the projected sensitivity remains substantial.
+We have also quantified the impact of a conservative flat $5\%$ systematic uncertainty, demonstrating that while it shifts the exclusion limits upward, the projected sensitivity remains substantial.
 This confirms the robustness of our results.
 The resulting exclusion contours cover most of the allowed parameter space, specifically for \(g_D \cdot g_f \gtrsim 10^{-2}\) and \(M_{D\phi} \cdot g_f \gtrsim 10^{-4}~\text{TeV}\), across the mediator mass ranges of $20$ GeV to $1.5$ TeV in the non-resonant regions.

 In conclusion, a high-energy muon collider serves as a decisive machine to directly test the muonphilic DM hypothesis as an explanation for the GCE.
 Its clean collision environment and high luminosity provide a unique opportunity to perform precision measurements of the DM-muon coupling and mediator mass, directly complementing and exceeding the reach of indirect and direct detection experiments as well as conventional collider searches.
 Our work firmly establishes that such a facility is critical for advancing our understanding of the DM particle nature.